This article lists a few steps you can take to troubleshoot your Node.js installation.

 If you find the custom version you installed is not being used, add the following code to an .htaccess file in your application directory:

-Make sure to change the username and version to the version you have installed.
+Make sure to change the username to your Shell user, and version to the version you have installed.

 Next, reload Passenger by running the following command in the app's directory: